grunwaldlab/krisp/README.md

 # krisp

-A python package for designing diagnostic CRISPR assays and other PCR-based diagnostic assays using whole genome data.
+A python package for designing diagnostic CRISPR and other PCR-based diagnostic assays using whole genome data.

 ## Overview